Amazing Albany Facts

 - Santa Claus, and the first celebration of the feast of St. Nicholas in America, probably originated in Albany (imported from the Netherlands).
 The first mention of Santa Claus anywhere in America is in the Van Rensselaer papers in the State Education Department collection of historic manuscripts.
 There are records of Fort Orange and Beverwyck celebrating the arrival of St. Nicholas with his sleigh and reindeer and coming down the chimney to put presents in childrens' stockings, going back prior to the 1650s.
 (Source) Albany is not alone its historic contribution to the modern American interpretation of Santa Claus.
 "Account of a Visit from St. Nicolas" (known today as "The Night Before Christmas") was first published anonymously in the Troy Sentinel on December 23, 1823.

 - Abraham Lincoln and John Wilkes Booth were in Albany at the same time in 1861, just after Lincoln was elected President.
 The Lincolns were visiting on their way to Washington, D.C., and Booth was performing at Albany's Gaiety Theatre on Green Street.
-(Source 1, Source 2) A historic marker stands at the Albany Heritage Area Visitors Center marking Lincoln laying in state at the New York State Capitol following his assassination.
+(Source 1, Source 2) A historic marker stands at the Discover Albany Visitors Center marking Lincoln laying in state at the New York State Capitol following his assassination.

 - General William Jenkins Worth, who Ft.
 Worth Texas is named after, lived on Broadway in Colonie.
 (Source)